MicrosoftDocs/fabric-docs/docs/get-started/workspaces.md

 This article explains these features in more detail.

 ## Workspace settings
-Workspace settings is the portal for workspace admins and allow them to manage and update the workspace settings, including the basic information of the workspace, contact list, Onedrive, license and so on.
+Workspace settings are for workspace admins to allow them for managing and updating the workspace settings.
+The settings include general settings of the workspace, like the basic information of the workspace, contact list, OneDrive, license, Azure connections, storage, and other experiences' specific settings.

 To open the workspace settings, you can select the workspace and open it from the nav pane.